Income Tax Benefits in Single Premium Life Insurance Plans

 It is important to understand that all life insurance plans don’t have the same taxation rule.
 A lot of individuals invest in single premium plans thinking that they are eligible for tax breaks.
 It’s time to declare your investments in the company and you rush to buy a single premium life insurance plan thinking it will solve all problems – it DOES NOT.

-Large number of individuals buy life insurance plans for the tax benefits they offer.
-Here we will understand how this exemptions works and more importantly when they do not work.
+A large number of individuals buy life insurance plans for the tax benefits they offer.
+Here we will understand how this exemption works and more importantly when they do not work.
 We will limit our discussion mostly to life insurance products.

 Current rule – If the premium paid in a year is more than 10% of the amount of cover, then the entire premium is not tax exempted.
 This problem typically arises when it comes to Single Premium Life Insurance Plans.

 Rule of thumb – If the premium being paid is greater than 10% of the Sum Assured of the plan, then the total premium is not eligible for tax exemption.

 Let us see with the help of an example: